FlashZ/BF6StatsDiscordBot/README.md

-# BF6 Statistics Discord Bot
+# Battlefield6 Statistics Discord Bot

-A live Discord bot that pulls statistics from tracker.gg, built for ranking a given group of players defined in players.json.
+A live Discord bot that pulls Battlefield 6 statistics from tracker.gg, built for ranking a given group of players defined in players.json.

 # List of Commands